Jeremy Hosking

 Jeremy John Hosking (born 20 July 1958) is a British businessman and political donor.
-Ranked number 351 in the Sunday Times Rich List 2019, with a net worth of £375 million, he is a shareholder in Crystal Palace F.C. and a noted railway enthusiast.
+Ranked number 351 in the Sunday Times Rich List, with a net worth of £375 million, he is a shareholder in Crystal Palace and a noted railway enthusiast.
+He has donated heavily to the Reclaim Party, notably being the sole donor in the 2023 financial year.

-Career
+Education and career

+Hosking was educated at Rugby School and St Catharine's College, Cambridge, where he studied geography.
+After graduating in 1979, he was a director and portfolio manager with GT Capital Management, dealing in southeast Asian investments.

-Hosking was a founding shareholder in Marathon Asset Management that was established in 1986.
+Hosking was a founding shareholder in Marathon Asset Management, established in 1986.
 In 2012, Hosking set up Dublin-listed asset manager Hosking & Co.
 Marathon Asset Management accused Hosking of breaching contractual and fiduciary duties while working there because he discussed plans for a new business with other employees.
-In 2015, Hosking was ordered to pay £1.38 million in damages, and a further £10.4 million - half of the profits Hosking received for the period between July and December 2012.
+In 2015, Hosking was ordered to pay £1.38 million in damages, and a further £10.4 million; half of the profits Hosking received for the period between July and December 2012.
 Hosking unsuccessfully appealed, arguing profit shares could not be forfeited.

 Private investments

-In March 2010, Hosking bought Gravetye Manor, a West Sussex country house hotel, out of administration.
+In March 2011, Hosking bought Gravetye Manor, a West Sussex country house hotel, out of administration.

-In August 2010, Hosking was part of a four-man consortium that bought Crystal Palace F.C. out of administration.
+In August 2010, Hosking was part of a four-man consortium that bought Crystal Palace out of administration.
 On 18 December 2015, it was announced that American investors Josh Harris and David Blitzer had bought a major share holding in the club.
 Whilst Steve Parish continued as chairman alongside Harris and Blitzer, fellow CPFC 2010 investors Browett, Long and Hosking each retained a reduced 8% investment.

+The Guardian reported that Hosking held over £100 million in investments in fossil fuels in 2024.

-He was ranked number 351 in the Sunday Times Rich List 2019, with a net worth of £375 million.
+Hosking was ranked number 351 in the Sunday Times Rich List, with a net worth of £375 million.